wendyverdonk93/docs/content/api/other_requests/chargeback.md

 ----------------
 __description__ | integer

-Description or comments of the submitted file.
+Description of or comments on the submitted file.

 ----------------
 __name__ | string